PiotrK-code/homepage/README.md

 ## The page consists of two parts

-1. Education and work,
+1. Education and work
-2. Interests,
+2. Interests

 ## Technologies used

-1. HTML,
+1. HTML
-2. CSS,
+2. CSS
 3. Java Script with ES6 +
 4. BEM